rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/README.md

 For more information, see the README files for each part of the project.
 #
+README file for ATU-10 by N7DDC FW version 1.6:
 # ATU-10  - The Tyny QRP Automatic Antenna Tuner

 ### Official conversation group - https://groups.io/g/ATU100